-(c) Schemes of Work and Syllabuses
+(c)Schemes of Work and Syllabuses

-Details of each Department syllabus and scheme of work is held centrally in the school.
+Details of each Department syllabus and scheme of work is held centrally in the school and much of it is available on the website.
 This provides details about class and group sizes, text books used, Department Homework policy, assessment policy and the teaching programme for each year group.

-Parents may obtain information about these topics by contacting the Headmaster although the school would expect reasonable notice of such a request either in writing or at least one week before parental consultation.
+Parents may obtain information about these topics by contacting the Vice Principal Curriculum although the school would expect reasonable notice of such a request either in writing or at least one week before parental consultation.

-(d) Careers Information Advice and Guidance (CEIAG)
+(d)Careers Information Advice and Guidance (CEIAG)